FluentLenium/FluentLenium/README.markdown

 </dependency>
 ```

-An adapter have been built to use FluentLenium with TestNG :
+An adapter has been built to use FluentLenium with TestNG :
 If you need the fest-assert dependency to improve the lisibility of your test code :

 ```xml